Tishj/Codingame-Cluster/README.md

 - `isMine`: 1 if you are the owner of this chip, 0 otherwise.
 - `cellIndex`: index of the cell the chip is on.

-Next line: `numberOfChangedCells`
-next `numberOfChangedCells` lines: 2 space-separated integers:
-- `cellIndex`: index of the cell
-- `chipIndex`: index of the chip. (-1 if empty)

 Next line: `numberOfChipsInHand`
 next `numberOfChipsInHand` lines: 1 integer:
 - `colorIndex`: index of the chip's color.